Can Albemarle Corporation (ALB) Remain Competitive?

 ALB’s Market Performance

-ALB stocks went up by 6.42% for the week, with a monthly drop of -3.71% and a quarterly performance of -16.20%, while its annual performance rate touched 140.15%.
-The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 3.22% for Albemarle Corporation.
-The simple moving average for the period of the last 20 days is 2.46% for ALB stocks with a simple moving average of 24.98% for the last 200 days.
+ALB stocks went up by 6.63% for the week, with a monthly jump of 3.27% and a quarterly performance of -12.57%, while its annual performance rate touched 156.22%.
+The volatility ratio for the week stands at 2.92% while the volatility levels for the past 30 days are set at 3.08% for Albemarle Corporation.
+The simple moving average for the period of the last 20 days is 5.82% for ALB stocks with a simple moving average of 27.53% for the last 200 days.

 Analysts’ Opinion of ALB

-Many brokerage firms have already submitted their reports for ALB stocks, with Cowen repeating the rating for ALB by listing it as a “Outperform.”
-The predicted price for ALB in the upcoming period, according to Cowen is $180 based on the research report published on March 10th of the current year 2021.
+Many brokerage firms have already submitted their reports for ALB stocks, with Evercore ISI repeating the rating for ALB by listing it as a “Outperform.”
+The predicted price for ALB in the upcoming period, according to Evercore ISI is $200 based on the research report published on April 19th of the current year 2021.

-Loop Capital, on the other hand, stated in their research note that they expect to see ALB reach a price target of $186, previously predicting the price at $174.
-The rating they have provided for ALB stocks is “Buy” according to the report published on March 01st, 2021.
+Cowen, on the other hand, stated in their research note that they expect to see ALB reach a price target of $180.
+The rating they have provided for ALB stocks is “Outperform” according to the report published on March 10th, 2021.

+Loop Capital gave a rating of “Buy” to ALB, setting the target price at $186 in the report published on March 01st of the current year.

-Volatility was left at 3.22%, however, over the last 30 days, the volatility rate increased by 2.40%, as shares sank -1.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.08% lower at present.
+Volatility was left at 3.08%, however, over the last 30 days, the volatility rate increased by 2.92%, as shares surge +3.96% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.68% upper at present.

 Insider Trading